ThomasPiergiovanni/oc_p8/README.md

 Create database.
 > createdb -U yourusername --maintenance-db=dbnamethatyouwant

-If not, you can download it and install it from the [postgresql official website](https://www.postgresql.org/download/).
-You will find the necessary documentation there.

 ### 3.5.
 Create & activate a virtual environment (recommended).
 In order to avoid system conflicts: